 There are many ways and you should explore a number of them.
 This is how you should go about doing it.

 Trend Spotting aka Market Trends Research for the Creative Mind

 STEP 1: Make Your Own Market Trend Book

-- SECTION 4: Dedicate a third section of the book: novel things that I understand will become popular in the near future.
+- SECTION 4: “novel things” that I understand “will become popular” in the near future.

-- SECTION 5: great information sources that you
+- SECTION 5: great “info sources” that you come across